How to Get Life Insurance: Top 10 Life Insurance Companies in the Philippines

 This is the sum of the total of the actual first year of regular premium plus 10% of single premiums.
 The insurance commission usually uses this metric to measure and compare insurance companies’ performance within the calendar year.

-Tips in Comparing Life Insurance Types
+Quick Tips in Comparing Life Insurance Types

 You must compare your list of potential life insurance companies.
 That way, you can land the best life insurance that would be beneficial for you.